 The example is in the key of C Major.
 The reason I start on the G7 (starting on the 3rd fret) is to cover the entire fretboard.
 So this covers every diatonic chord in the key G7, Am7, Bdim7, Cmaj7.
 Keep going with the Dm7, Em7, Fmaj7, etc. as high as you can on your guitar and back down with this same pattern.

 Position-wise, I go up, down, and back to the Cmaj7 so that the exercise logically ends on the tonic.
 Another good alteration, instead of going diatonically, is to just play the same shape all the way up and down the fretboard.
-Pick a shape, for example the minor7 shape, and play that starting from Gmin7, Amin7, Bmin7, etc.
+Pick a shape, for example the minor7 shape, and play that starts from Gmin7, Amin7, Bmin7, etc.

 I do this with alternative picking but you can throw in some sweep as well.
 I hope you enjoy this one!
 Rock on everyone!